kn0wmad/bitverter/README.md

 *	Ability to convert from btc to mbtc, bits, sats and vice versa

 Complete Rust web server
-*	actix as a server
+*	Actix as a server - to be rewritten with Warp
-*	reqwest for APIs
+*	Reqwest for APIs
-*	serde for parsing responses
+*	Serde for parsing responses
-*	maud for HTML templating
+*	Maud for HTML templating

 ### Q1 2021

+*   Convert to/from USD

 Surprises imminent.
 Stay tuned....